ipatch/dotfiles/README.md

 - [ ] [tmux] put short synopsis of current weather in tmux status bar, _right side_
 - [ ] **vivaldi** / **voilentmonkey**
   - youtube script, to switch view mode on viewer window hover with mouse or mash a key to bring focus to viewer window so playback shortcuts become active.
-- [ ] [fish] exp with using colors for `brew.fish` function to distingush misspelling of word
+- [ ] [fish] exp with using colors for `brew.fish` function to distinguish misspelling of word
-- [ ] [vim] navigating documents with line wraps makes jumping through buffer by line number inaccurate, wraped lines are displayed as one line, but the jump cmd treats them as multiple
+- [ ] [vim] navigating documents with line wraps makes jumping through buffer by line number inaccurate, wrapped lines are displayed as one line, but the jump cmd treats them as multiple
   - [ ] [tmux] **nope**, call a shell script using a double tap of <kbd>shift</kbd> that interacts with the current window of tmux, a karabiner, hammerspoon, shell script, worm hole 🐛🕳
 - [ ] [tmux] it'd be nice to have a quick double tap of either <kbd>shift</kbd>key then<kbd>shift</kbd> to toggle between remote and local tmux sessions
   - [learn more](https://gist.github.com/samoshkin/05e65f7f1c9b55d3fc7690b59d678734)